philamp/jellygrail/README.md

 As JellyGrail is experimental, a daily restart is recommended: add in your crontab a daily call to ``./RESTART.SH``.

 It also remakes the rshared mounted folder ``./Video_Library/`` (so it's accessible from the host)
-> This script throws unmounting errors but don't worry.

 ## 🚀 First and daily Usage